 ICCFA’s Keeping It Personal (KIP) Awards

 The Keeping It Personal (KIP) Awards were started in 2001 by the ICCFA’s Personalization subcommittee to encourage the sharing of ideas for personalizing services and products to better serve families.
 The KIP program honors recipients in four categories: Most Personalized Service/Memorial for Funeral Home; Most Personalized Service/Memorial for Cemetery; Most Personalized Pet Service or Memorial; and Innovative Personalized Product, which is only available to supplier members.
-You can find information on how to apply for KIP and our 2022 winners below.
+You can find information on the 2024 winners below.

 Cemetery